Prepouce/ADCSink/README.md

 # ADCSink

-A little and dirty bash script to POC a "NTDS dumping" technique. to do so, it adds an ESC1 vulnerability on a certificate template and retrieve NT&amp;LM hashes using UnPAC the hash method.
+A quick and dirty bash script to POC a "NTDS dumping" technique.
+It modifies a certificate template in order to add an ESC1 vulnerability and retrieve NT&amp;LM hashes using UnPAC-the-hash method.

 This script is based on [Certipy](https://github.com/ly4k/Certipy) :D, you should installed it before running the script.